On this page: Will the cancer come back? | Survival statistics | Fear of getting a different cancer | Checking for signs of a new cancer | Key points

 - before follow-up appointments

-- hearing of others diagnosed with cancer
+- when other people are diagnosed with cancer

 - the death of a friend or family member

 - passing by the hospital where you had treatment, or visiting someone in the same hospital

 - hearing media reports about cancer, new treatments and celebrities with cancer

 - seeing related fundraising campaigns or advertisements (e.g. a graphic cigarette or melanoma warning).

 "Once treatment was finished, it was quite daunting.
 I was fearful that the cancer would come back somewhere.
 Eight years later, it hasn't come back, which is fantastic." – Pete

 - Focus on what you can control, e.g. being actively involved in your follow-up appointments and making positive changes to your lifestyle.

 - Talk to your specialist about your risk of recurrence and learn more about your type of cancer.

 - Psychological interventions specifically addressing the fear of cancer recurrence have been shown to be effective.
 Ask your GP for more information or call Cancer Council 13 11 20.